usagov/usagov-2021/web/modules/custom/usagov_directories/docs/Importing_Federal_Agency_Records.md

 1. Go to Admin -> Content -> Feeds
 2. If you see a "Federal Agencies" feed, click its "Edit" button.
 Otherwise, click "Add feed" and enter "Federal Agencies" in the Title field.
+Make sure the "Active" box is *not* checked under "Import Options."
    (If more than one Feed Type were defined, you would probably need to select the "Federal Agencies Import" type too!)
 3. In the File field, upload the contact_1-website_1-office_1.csv file.
 (You might need to Remove a previously-uploaded file.)